 – Not ideal for audio professional looking for fully advanced tools

-Although the software lacks a lot of features widely used on production for other styles of music this can, in fact, make workflows for certain styles easier.
+Although Cubase lacks a lot of features widely used on production for other styles of music this can, in fact, make workflows for certain styles easier.

 It makes sense Steinberg always had a clear target market in mind for the daw since it initially started out as a MIDI controller only workstation as opposed to other daws such as pro tools that started out being audio-only and expanded to include MIDI functionality over time.